luohuan2uestc/naic_reid/README.md

 ## Notes:
 1.Due to time constraints, the best solution we eventually adopted was to use a baseline model and a pseudo-labeled baseline model for fusion.
 &nbsp;
-2.We also trained MGN to a better effect, but the final effect of mgn is not as good as the baseline + arcface + cj effect.
+2.We also trained MGN to a better effect, but the final effect of mgn is not as good as the baseline + arcface + cj.
 &nbsp;
 3.The MFN network comes from one of my teammates, and he plans to use the model in a paper.
 So it cannot be open source now.
 If you are interested, you can follow his Github：https://github.com/douzi0248/Re-ID
 &nbsp;
-4.Thanks for [Hao Luo](https://github.com/michuanhaohao "Hao Luo") and [DTennant](https://github.com/DTennant "DTennant"), our baseline model comes from https://github.com/michuanhaohao/reid-strong-baseline and https://github.com/DTennant/reid_baseline_with_syncbn
+4.The codes are expanded on a ReID-baseline , which is open sourced by Hao Luo.(Thanks for [Hao Luo](https://github.com/michuanhaohao "Hao Luo") and [DTennant](https://github.com/DTennant "DTennant"), our baseline model comes from https://github.com/michuanhaohao/reid-strong-baseline and https://github.com/DTennant/reid_baseline_with_syncbn)